 There are going to be times when the dying process is distressing and emotional, so some personalities are not going to be suited to this profession.

-If you are someone whose emotions rise to the surface quickly this is probably not for you.
+If you are someone whose emotions rise to the surface quickly, this occupation is probably not for you.

 What Training is Available for Death Doulas